BernardQuatermass/exim-wiki/BlockCracking.md

     SHELL = /bin/sh

-In the WARNTO line replace `abuse@example.com` with your abuse or support or sysadmin email address;
+In the WARNTO line replace `abuse@example.com` with your abuse or support or sysadmin email address.
-I specified path in SHELL line for FreeBSD, adjust for your operating system.

 Immediately after the "begin acl" line insert: